MoOfficial0000/BossPackageBD/README.md

 > [!NOTE]
 > You must have a special called `Boss` in your dex.
 Make sure the special's end date is before today's date.
 The `Boss` special will be used to reward the winner.

-This package is used to implement boss battles into your dex. <br>Below is a guide on implementing this package into your Discord dex bot.
+This package is used to implement boss battles into your dex.
+Below is a guide on implementing this package into your Discord dex bot.

 ------------------

 ## Installation

-Download the `boss` directory, and add it to your `ballsdex/packages` folder. <br>
+Download the `boss` directory, and add it to your `ballsdex/packages` folder.
-Afterward, go to `ballsdex/core/bot.py` and search for the line starting with `PACKAGES` (around line 48). <br>
+Afterward, go to `ballsdex/core/bot.py` and search for the line starting with `PACKAGES` (around line 48).
 When you have found the line, add `boss` to the inside of the square brackets, separating it with a comma.

 If you want to change the shiny buffs, go to line 48 in `cog.py`.